mklestil/Daily-Weekly-Challenges/ExpandingCards/README.md

 # Welcome to ExpandingCards
+Welcome to Expanding Cards, this is a frontend project for about 1 day.

 ## 📋 Features
 Dynamic cards: cards expand when clicked or when the user presses the Enter/Space bar.